Your money-making expert. Financial journalist, TV and radio personality.

 Factors determining how much you will earn include:

-You shouldn’t expect to earn huge amounts, just a little extra cash to supplement your other forms of income.
+You shouldn’t expect to make huge amounts of money advertising on your bike, just a little extra cash to supplement your other forms of income.
 Adbike say the average payment is £30 a month, with most of their cyclists riding an average 62 miles a month (if you do this, you’ll also be burning off 13,500 calories a month – which will make you feel good!)

 If you have a flair for cycling and coming up with interesting information about the major sites in your city, you could start a bike riding tour group to make some extra cash!